Saint Ignatius High School

 Jayden Sloan '24 image

 The Harlequins have a rich history at Saint Ignatius for more than 75 years.
-Each season, students join with girls from area high schools to produce a play in the fall and a musical in the spring.
+Each season, students along with girls from area high schools produce a play in the fall and a musical in the spring.

 Stage and Technical Crew